1587/speaking-exam/00-part5.md

 ```
 Yes, of cause.  student should have a gap year.
-There are some advantages as follows.
+There are some advantages below.

-Firstly: You can get job experience in advance.
+First: You can get job experience in advance.
 then You will know clearly what you need to learn in college.
 (You will focus on learning that knowledge)

-Secondly: You can learn things that you can't study in school.
+Second: You can learn things that you can't study in school.
 (You know more than your classmates. )
 You'll be better than your classmates.

-Thirdly:  With the gap year, we can learn a new language or experience a new culture.
+Third:  With the gap year, you can learn a new language or experience a new culture.

 At last, you can earn money through gap year,
 then you can buy learning equipment that allows you to study more efficiently..